gliderlabs/registrator/README.md

 Most of these (except `IP` and `Port`) can be overridden by container environment metadata variables prefixed with `SERVICE_` or `SERVICE_<internal-port>_`.
 You use a port in the key name to refer to a particular port's service.
 Metadata variables without a port in the name are used as the default for all services or can be used to conveniently refer to the single exposed service.

+Additional supported metadata in the same format `SERVICE_<metadata>`.
+IGNORE: Any value for ignore tells registrator to ignore this entire container and all associated ports.

 Since metadata is stored as environment variables, the container author can include their own metadata defined in the Dockerfile.
 The operator will still be able to override these author-defined defaults.

 ### Single service with defaults